 Why is the topic of homosexuality taboo in Ukraine?

-Do homosexual people need the help of psychologists?
+Do homosexual people need help from psychologists?

 Starting to understand

-It's not a disease
+This is not a disease

-Orientation is not selected.
+Orientation is not chosen

-Early distinction
+Early difference

-Stress and identification
+Stress and Identity

 As our children develop sexually, it becomes clear that they differ from other children only in orientation.
 Homosexual children often experience feelings of fear and loneliness.
 They don't always identify with the lesbians and gays they see on TV.